MWATelescope/sda_bf/README.md

 and BFPOWER is sent to the RxDoC card to turn on and off 48V power over the coax out to the beamformer.

+The delay values are in units of 435 picoseconds, and legal delay values range from 0-63.
+Values from 0-31 are used for pointing the beamformer, and a value of 32 turns off the dipole at the summing junction (useful if the LNA is bad).
+That means that any delay greater than 31 has the dipole turned off at the summing junction in the beamformer, so the lower bit values are irrelevant.

+The conversion from azimuth and elevation to delay values (0-31) is done in tile_geometry.py, and the conversion from delay values to the 253-bit value sent to the beamformer is in bfif_lib/BFHandler._gen_bitstring().

 For more information, contact Andrew Williams (Andrew.Williams@curtin.edu.au)